 Going up to the castle is easy by taking the funicular.
 It is an unforgettable experience as an activity all on its own.
 The entry fee to the castle is 8 euro (as of this writing), which includes just the lower funicular round-trip.
+Sadly, Heidelberg doesn’t have a city card like the Frankfurt Card (but I’m not sure we would have paid for enough attractions to make it worth it even if it had).
 There are two funiculars: an upper and lower.
 The lower gets you to the castle which is included in the fee, and the upper gets you way up the hill to Königstuhl Summit with views of the castle below.
 Instead of doing a round-trip on the lower funicular we were able to ride both funiculars up for a total of 9 euro.
 While this meant we had to hike back down, it was much easier than hiking up to the top.

 When we arrived at the summit, the views were mind-blowing.
 We didn’t realize how high we actually were up the mountain.
 As we started our descent and took a break to relax we started feeling some small gravel hitting us.
 We were startled not knowing where it was coming from and then we heard some kids up at the top viewpoint.
 This put a slight sting on our enjoyment of the views, but the kids eventually left and we could sit in peace.

 After relaxing for a bit, we started hiking our way down the mountain.
 There are two main trails: one with switchbacks and another with stairs.
 We also saw a mountain bike trail, so keep an eye out for bikes if you cross it.
 We took the stairs as it was a nice shortcut but very rough on our knees.
 We saw some other hikers going up, and were amazed at their stamina.
 The hike added a few miles to the day, but the views (and the euros saved on the return trip) were worth it.